SpaceKrakens/SKON/README.md

 Is a language originally created to accommodate the data format language need for [Project Porcupine](https://github.com/TeamPorcupine/ProjectPorcupine).

 Its main focus is besting all other object notation languages.
-No more need for 90% filler in xml or the unreadable `"`s in Json.
+No more need for 90% filler in xml, the unreadable `"`s in Json or the overly complex superset of JSON; YAML.

 It's also notable that it has a schema language, SKEMA!
 So you don't have to just blindly trust the user. :octopus: